-The approach of the Competition Board to market shares and concentration levels would be similar to that of the European Commission, and would be in line with the approach spelled out in the Guidelines on the Assessment of Horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings (2004/C 31/03).
-The first factor discussed under the Draft Horizontal Guidelines is that market shares above 50 per cent can be considered an indication of a dominant position, while the market share of the combined entity remaining below 25 per cent would not require further inquiry into the likelihood of harmful effects emanating from the combined entity.
-Although a brief mention of the Competition Board's approach to market shares and the Herfindahl-Hirschman Index ('HHI') levels is provided, the Draft Horizontal Guidelines' emphasis on an effects-based analysis (coordinated and non-coordinated effects) without further discussion of the criteria to be used in evaluating the presence of a dominant position indicates that the dominant position analysis still remains subject to Article 7 of Law No. 4054 on the Protection of Competition.
+The first factor discussed under the Horizontal Guidelines is that market shares above 50 per cent can be considered an indication of a dominant position, while the market share of the combined entity remaining below 20 per cent would not require further inquiry into the likelihood of harmful effects emanating from the combined entity.
+Although a brief mention of the Competition Board's approach to market shares and the Herfindahl-Hirschman Index (HHI) levels is provided, the Horizontal Guidelines' emphasis on an effects-based analysis (coordinated and non-coordinated effects) without further discussion of the criteria to be used in evaluating the presence of a dominant position indicates that the dominant position analysis still remains subject to Article 7 of Law No. 4054 on the Protection of Competition.
+Other than market share and concentration level considerations, the Horizontal Guidelines cover the following main topics:

-Other than market share and concentration level considerations, the Draft Horizontal Guidelines cover the following main topics:
+a the anti-competitive effects that a merger would have in the relevant markets;

-- a the anti-competitive effects that a merger would have in the relevant markets; - b the buyer power as a countervailing factor to anti-competitive effects resulting from the merger; - c the role of entry in maintaining effective competition in the relevant markets; - d efficiencies as a factor counteracting the harmful effects on competition that might otherwise result from the merger; and - e conditions of a failing company defence.
+- b the buyer power as a countervailing factor to anti-competitive effects resulting from the merger; - c the role of entry in maintaining effective competition in the relevant markets; - d efficiencies as a factor counteracting the harmful effects on competition that might otherwise result from the merger; and - e conditions of a failing company defence.

-The Draft Horizontal Guidelines also discuss coordinated effects that might arise from a merger of competitors.
+The Horizontal Guidelines also discuss coordinated effects that might arise from a merger of competitors.
 They confirm that coordinated effects may increase the concentration levels and may even lead to collective dominance.
-As regards efficiencies, the Draft Horizontal Guidelines indicate that efficiencies should be verifiable and that the passing-on effect should be evident.
+As regards efficiencies, the Horizontal Guidelines indicate that efficiencies should be verifiable and that the passing-on effect should be evident.

-The Draft Non-horizontal Guidelines confirm that non-horizontal mergers where the post-merger market share of the new entity in each of the markets concerned is below 30 per cent and the post-merger HHI is below 2,000 (except where special circumstances are present) are unlikely to raise competition law concerns, similarly to the Guidelines on the Assessment of Non-horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings (2008/C 265/07).
-Other than the Competition Board's approach to market shares and concentration levels, the other two factors covered in the Draft Non-horizontal Guidelines include the effects arising from vertical mergers and the effects of conglomerate mergers.
-The Draft Non-horizontal Guidelines also outline certain other topics, such as customer restraints, general restrictive effects on competition in the market and restriction of access to the downstream market.
+The Non-horizontal Guidelines confirm that non-horizontal mergers where the post-merger market share of the new entity in each of the markets concerned is below 25 per cent and the post-merger HHI is below 2,500 (except where special circumstances are present) are unlikely to raise competition law concerns, similarly to the Guidelines on the Assessment of Non-horizontal Mergers under the Council Regulation on the Control of Concentrations between Undertakings (2008/C 265/07).
+Other than the Competition Board's approach to market shares and concentration levels, the other two factors covered in the Non-horizontal Guidelines include the effects arising from vertical mergers and the effects of conglomerate mergers.
+The Non-horizontal Guidelines also outline certain other topics, such as customer restraints, general restrictive effects on competition in the market and restriction of access to the downstream market.

-The ongoing legislative activity signals that modernisation of the Turkish merger control regime will remain one of the priorities of the Turkish Competition Authority in 2013.
-The amendment to the notifiability thresholds under Communiqué No. 2010/4 and the fact that the Draft Horizontal and Non-horizontal Guidelines were open to public consultation are clear indications that the Competition Authority's 2013 agenda will contain merger control-related items.
-This trend is also supported by the recent opening of the Draft Guidelines on Mergers and Acquisitions and the Concept of Control to public consultation.
-With the proposed secondary legislation, the Turkish merger control regime will now have more concrete grounds, with the welcome result that undertakings will be able to act more freely (although carefully) when considering a merger or an acquisition.
+The ongoing legislative activity signals that modernisation of the Turkish merger control regime will remain one of the priorities of the Turkish Competition Authority in 2014.
+The amendment to the notifiability thresholds under Communiqué No. 2010/4 and the fact that the Horizontal and Non-horizontal Guidelines were issued are clear indications that the Competition Authority's 2014 agenda will contain similar merger control-related items.
+This trend is also supported by the recent issuing of the Guidelines on Mergers and Acquisitions and the Concept of Control.
+With this secondary legislation, the Turkish merger control regime now has more concrete grounds, with the welcome result that undertakings will be able to act more freely (although carefully) when considering a merger or an acquisition.
 The Turkish Competition Authority is expected to retain its well-established practice of paying close attention to developments in EU competition law and seeking to retain harmony between EU and Turkish competition law instruments.